 Meet with the person's informal support network.
 Arrange to meet with friends, neighbors, and members of community organizations who are providing care.
 Ask if they have any concerns or suggestions on ways to improve care.
 Try to keep an open mind about what they say or suggest.
 Also, ask that they contact you right away if they notice any problems.

 Schedule a break for the local caregivers.
-If possible, plan to take over some of the local caregivers' tasks.
-This provides local caregivers with some relief.
-It also gives you the chance to reassess the caregiving needs and resources first hand.
+If possible, plan to take over some of the tasks of the local caregivers.
+This provides them with some relief.
+It also gives you the chance to think about the caregiving needs and resources first hand.

 Observe the person's condition and the condition of the surroundings.
 Is there food in the refrigerator?
 Is the house clean?
 Is the person bathed and groomed?
 Spend time talking to the person with cancer about their feelings regarding their care.